akseniia-k/text2sql-assistant/README.md

 - No stacked statements
 - Schema-aware validation

-If SQL fails validation, the model is prompted to repair it safely.
+If SQL isn’t safe or valid, the system asks the model to fix it.

 ---